-10.4.12 process_rule
+10.4.13 process_rule

 This is an experimental callback.
 It can be used with rules of subtype 4 (user).
 The callback gets three arguments: the node, the width and the height.
-The callback can use pdf.print to write code to the PDF file but beware of not messing up the final result.
+The callback can use pdf.print to write code to the pdf file but beware of not messing up the final result.
 No checking is done.

-10.4.13 pre output filter
+10.4.14 pre_output_filter